Avnet/RASynBoard-Out-of-Box-Demo/docs/OobDevelopmentNotes.md

 We still need to dig deeper into the DA16600 low power modes.
 The current implementation holds the DA16600 in reset unless there is an active cloud feature enabled or if BLE is enabled.

-## Add enqeue timestamps when sending telemetry
+## Add enqueue timestamps when sending telemetry

-The current telemetry implementation does not capture a timestamp for when the telemetry message was created.
+The current telemetry implementation does not capture a timestamp when the telemetry message was created.
 This is usually not an issue, but if telemetry messages are not sent because of a network issue, then we really don't know when the data was captured.

 The IoTConnect implementation adds timestamps after the telemetry message is pulled from the g_telemetry_queue, but the timestamp does not identify when the data was generated.